What Are The Basic Tools Required For Bead Making?

 Flameproof Work Surface.
 Should hot glass fall onto your table, you must ensure that the surface it falls on will not catch fire.
 A stainless steel sheet or granite tile is ideal.

 Types Of Torches, Fuel & Oxygen Sources

 Once you have decided where you are going to work, you must decide how you are going to work - what type of torch will I need?

 You can buy a good Hot Head starter kit from the UK based company Tuffnell Glass for a little over £100.
 This is a lot like working with a large Bunsen Burner as there is no additional oxygen required.
 The Hot Head can be slower to work with but those that use them are often passionate about them!

-I currently use a Nortel Minor Burner, also available as a kit from Tuffnell Glass, this is a more costly set up at over £500 however, it included everything I required to make beads for well over 6 months before I decided to invest in my glass bead annealing kiln to complete my studio set-up.
+I currently use a Nortel Minor Burner, also available as a kit from Tuffnell Glass, this is a more costly set up at over £500.
+However, it included everything I required to make beads for well over 6 months, before I decided to invest in my annealing kiln to complete my studio set-up.

 Essential Lampworking Tools

 The essential tools & equipment you will need to make your own glass beads are: